-CHCI’s Congressional Internship Program and Public Policy Fellowship Program require one letter of recommendation.
+CHCI’s Congressional Internship Program requires one letter of recommendation.
 You should identify and ask your recommender for a letter as early as possible in the application process.
 Be mindful of who you identify as a potential provider – we look at each letter to be sure the provider indicates having a positive working relationship with you and speaks well to your interests in public policy.

-Given the level of competitiveness displayed by applicants, any information you provide intended to supplement your application is not guaranteed consideration for review.
+Given the level of competitiveness displayed by applicants, any information you provide intended to supplement your application (including additional letters of recommendation) is not guaranteed consideration for review.

 Is there an interview involved?

 At this time, candidates are not interviewed for the Congressional Internship Program.